tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Dashboard.md

 -----------------
  - These instructions are based off of the "FSI" dataset -- the labels/results might be different from what your industry/environment looks like today, that's fine
  - All instructions should work despite slight differences within the data
- - NOTE: I'm using Connection <here> and Data View <here?

 Instructions:
 -----------------

 You will be creating a brand new CJA dashboard/project.
 The focus of this project will be to explore the relationships between researched web products and customer calls that occured in the same session.

-Please follow the instructions below
+Please follow the instructions below.

-1. In the uppoer left-hand nav menu, navigate to "Projects" and choose "Create New Project"
+1. In the upper left-hand nav menu, navigate to "Projects" and choose "Create New Project"

       <kbd><img src="./images/CJA_ex001_step001.png" /></kdb>